While it is possible to test for cortisol, is it even helpful?

 It’s undeniable that there is a connection between stress and cortisol, we just don’t quite understand how it works yet.

 Does this mean that all adrenal fatigue isn’t real or that all cortisol tests are invalid?

 But it does mean that you should be aware of what you are testing for and have realistic expectations when you get tested.

 Why does cortisol seem to fall short when comparing the stress you are under and how your body responds to that stress?

 #1.
 Stress impacts other systems in your body.

 The connection between stress and how it impacts cortisol is not as neat as it might sound.

-It sounds intuitive that if your body is under stress that it will produce cortisol to combat the stress.
+It sounds intuitive that if your body is under stress it will produce cortisol to combat the stress.